Manchester Distance Access Scheme 2022

 80% of those who completed MDAS 2020 said that the programme made them feel more confident in starting their university studies, and 78% said that the scheme made them feel more prepared to start their first year.

 You’ll receive confirmation of whether or not you've successfully completed the Manchester Distance Access Scheme prior to A-level results day.
-Upon successful completion of the scheme, a one grade differential offer will then be applied at results confirmation and clearing on 10 August 2021.
+Upon successful completion of the scheme, a one grade differential offer will then be applied at results confirmation and clearing (date TBC).

-Khansa took part in the Manchester Distance Access Scheme in 2018, taking the Chemistry stream and is now in her first year studying MChem Chemistry with Medicinal Chemistry at The University of Manchester.
+Francesca took part in the Manchester Distance Access Scheme in 2020, taking the Modern Languages stream and is now in her second year studying BA Russian and Spanish at The University of Manchester.

 Tell us a bit about yourself.